RWParsons/lod-edt/notes.md

 - Hospital length of stay, hospital representations and in-patient admissions over 6 months
   - Hoslos, presentation_number, inpatientadmissions

+inpatient admission column = whtehr they weent from ED to inpatietn
+  > no need for a separate inpatientadmissions ep

 - Downstream testing: Stress testing, echocardiography, coronary angiography, coronary CT angiography up to 6 months after presentation
   - EST through to MRI, then Outpatient_est through to outpatient MRI
   - The EST through to MRI could be in any of the index or representations

   - We would need a composite plus a table with the individual tests.

+  > no model
+  > table reporting each of them separately (EST:MRI)
+    > group_by(pt_id) |> recode outcomes as 1 if any in the next 6 months
+    > and another for if any test over the 6 months
+    > just used for descriptive comparison between interventiona dn non-intervention groups and counts of patients

 - Cost effectiveness: incorporating healthcare utilisation up to 6 months after presentation and health-related quality of life